-Sault Ste.
-Marie

-Ontario P6A 3K5
+159 Stanley St. Sault Ste.
+Marie Ontario P6A 3K5

-Also dealers for: Grey Owl Paddles, Eurekai Tents, Camp Trails packs & Dags, and Trekk sleeping bags.
+Also dealers for: Grey Owl Paddles, Eurekal Tents, Camp Trails packs & bags, and Trekk sleeping bags.

-SUPERIOR WATERSPORTS would like to announce to canoeing, hiking, and enthusiasts outdoor availability of three lines of brand-name products; EUREKA tents, CAMP TRAILS packs and bags, and TREKK sleeping bags.
-These quality products, in addition to the fine line of SAVYER canoes and GREY OWL paddles make SUPERIOR WATERSPORTS a good economical source for your outdoor needs.
-Brochures on these products are available upon Also available this request. season through our affiliation with SAWYER Canada will be the fine lines of Mad River, Oldtown, Bluewater, and Jensen canoes. .Call Tom for details.
+SUPERIOR WATERSPORTS would like to announce to canoeing, hiking, and outdoor enthusiasts the availability of three lines of brand-name products; EUREKA tents, CAMP TRAILS packs and bags, and TREKK sleeping bags.
+These quality products, in addition to the fine ine of SAWYER canoes and GREY OWL paddles make SUPERIOR WATERSPORTS a resigood economical source for your outdoor needs.
+Brochures on these products are available upon request.
+Also available this season through our affiliation with SAWYER Canada will be the fine lines of Mad River, Oldtown, Bluewater, and Jensen canoes. .Call Tom for details.